KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

-    IF you have the *Breaking Ground DLC* for Kerbal Space Program, please be aware that even though you can set up control groups to make parts such as propellors and engines react to the throttle, they will not react to ``lock throttle``.
+    IF you have the *Breaking Ground DLC* for Kerbal Space Program, please be aware that even though you can set up control groups to make parts such as propellers and engines react to the throttle, they will not react to ``lock throttle``.
 This is because the DLC ignores the autopilot API in using this feature.
 It only pays attention to the actual pilot controls, not the autopilot controls overriding them.